Mohammad Naim: Khulna Tigers

+Chattogram Royals

+In the 2026 Bangladesh Premier League player auction he was bought by the Chattogram Royals for ৳1.1 crore.

 International career

-In September 2019, Naim received his maiden call up for national team, when he was added to the squad for last two Twenty20 Internationals (T20Is) in the 2019–20 Bangladesh Tri-Nation Series, but he did not play in the series.
+In September 2019, Naim received his maiden call up for the national team, when he was added to the squad for the last two Twenty20 Internationals (T20Is) in the 2019–20 Bangladesh Tri-Nation Series, but he did not play in the series.
 In October 2019, he was named in Bangladesh's T20I squad for their series against India.
-He made his T20I debut for Bangladesh, against India, on 3 November 2019.
+He made his T20I debut against India, on 3 November 2019.

 In November 2019, Naim was named in Bangladesh's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month, he was named in Bangladesh's squad for the men's cricket tournament at the 2019 South Asian Games.
-The Bangladesh team won the gold medal, after they beat Sri Lanka by seven wickets in the final.
+The Bangladesh team won the gold medal, after beating Sri Lanka by seven wickets in the final.

 In February 2020, Naim was named in Bangladesh's One Day International (ODI) squad for their series against Zimbabwe.
-He made his ODI debut for Bangladesh, against Zimbabwe, on 6 March 2020.
+He made his ODI debut against Zimbabwe, on 6 March 2020.

 In September 2021, Naim was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.
 In December 2021, he named in Bangladesh's Test squad for their series against New Zealand.
 He made his Test debut for Bangladesh on 9 January 2022, against New Zealand.

 On 23 June 2025 Bangladesh ODI squad for Sri Lanka tour was announced and he returned to the ODI team after almost 2 years.